nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 //  │ ## Example 2                                                         │                │                    10 │
 //  │                                                                      │                │                    10 │
 //  │ ```nu                                                                │ ```nu          │                    13 │
-//  │ # This chunk will produce some output in a separate block            │ ```nu          │                    13 │
+//  │ # This block will produce some output in a separate block            │ ```nu          │                    13 │
 //  │ $var1 | path join 'baz' 'bar'                                        │ ```nu          │                    13 │
 //  │ ```                                                                  │ ```nu          │                    13 │
 //  │ ```output-numd                                                       │ ```output-numd │                    17 │